Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting

 Let $\hat T_i$ denote the $k$-dimensional affine space that passes through $x_i$ and is parallel to the top $k$-dimensional eigenspace of the following matrix

-where $N_i := \{j: \|x_j - x_i\| \le h\}$.
-That eigenspace will be shown to be well-defined when $h$ is appropriately defined and $\eps$ is small enough.
+That eigenspace will be shown to be well-defined when $h$ is chosen proportional to $\eps$ and $\eps$ is small enough.
 Unlike~\cite{aamari2018stability}, this matrix is not the covariance matrix of the sample points in $B(x_i, h)$ as it is centered at $x_i$ and not at the barycenter of those points.
 This is not essential, but helps streamline the proof of the following result.